-Cardi B's Response To A Troll Comparing Her To Melania Trump Was Iconic
+Cardi B Clapped Back At A Troll Comparing Her To Melania Trump & It Was Iconic

 Cardi B released her latest single "WAP" on Aug.
 7, and its sexually explicit themes have been quite polarizing.
 Far-right conservatives, in particular, have been taking aim at Cardi on Twitter over the track non-stop.
 But the rapper is no stranger to internet trolls, and she's learned to handle them flawlessly.
 On Aug.
 25, Cardi caught wind of a shady tweet she couldn't slide, and she deserves a round of applause for her clapback.
 Cardi B's response to a troll comparing her to Melania Trump was epic.